raspberrypilearning/getting-started-with-guis/en/step_12.md

     app.display()
     ```

-    This time, we have used some new keyword arguments: `width` and `height` change the size of the app window, and `layout` allows us to set out our widgets on an invisible grid.
+    This time, we have used some new keyword arguments: `width` and `height` set the size of the app window, and `layout` allows us to set out our widgets on an invisible grid.